Signed in as:

 Editor

-PS: If you have any suggestions for this educational Nook, let me know on my email.
+PS: If you have any suggestions for this educational Nook, let me know via email.
 Thank you.

-Do you have the right rheumatologist?
+Do you have the right rheumatologist for your chronic illness?
 How do you know?
-The right physician has been shown to be important to your treatment, improvement and well being.
+The right physician is crucial for your treatment, improvement, and overall well-being, especially when managing conditions like scleroderma.

 Please send me an email if you have topic suggestions or critiques you want to share.